FlyingBaguette/aero-boulangerie/docs/requirement-specs/Software-requirements-specification.md

 ###Software System attributes
 ####Reliability
 The software must remain responsive to new commands and be able to service a kill command at all times.
 Deadlock risk and WCET will be calculated to ensure the software is architected in a reliable manor.
+Task watchdogs are a must.
+Backup/redudant CPU could also help with this.

 ####Availability
-test text test test test text
+* After boot-up cycle the software needs to be consistantly avlaible to allow new commands encription/message pairing pending.

 ####Security
-The main attack vector for AB will be the wireless communications.
+* The main attack vector for AB will be the wireless communications.
 Encryption and a form of authenication would provide some degree of security to prevent a malicous user snooping sensor data and/or taking control of the aircraft.
 The downside to implementing these features would be the impact on responsiveness.

 ####Maintainability
-test text test test test text
+* Code should be construction in such a way to allow easy debug finding and feature addition.
+* Code should only ever be uploaded when the batteries are dissconnected.
+Doing so while power on the motors can lead to undesired behaviour for example on GF's drone upon new code downloaded to thr ardunio while powered the motors will go to 100% throttle uncontrolled for around 10 seconds.

 ####Portability
-test text test test test text
+* Could should be easily uploadble to AB when powered off and in a safe manner.